Eric Gayan is an attorney and partner with the firm. His practice is directed primarily to domestic and international patent and trademark matters.

-Eric has counseled a wide variety of U.S. and foreign clients, from individual inventors and start-ups, to Fortune and Global 100 corporations.
-Eric's counsel has included regular onsite work, as well as assistance with the development, training and support of client intellectual property committees.
+Eric has extensive experience in the preparation and prosecution of patent applications in the mechanical, electromechanical, medical device, electrical/electronic, computer, software, environmental and waste remediation, and business method arts.
+He has counseled a wide variety of U.S. and foreign clients, from individual inventors and start-ups, to Fortune and Global 100 corporations.
+Eric's counsel has included regular onsite work, as well as the development, training and support of client intellectual property committees.

 As part of his patent practice, Eric has directed numerous U.S. post-grant proceedings, including reexamination and inter partes review actions, has appeared before the patent board in Washington D.C., and has also appeared with foreign counsel before the European Patent Office in Munich with respect to European opposition proceedings.
 He also regularly prepares patentability, infringement, validity, and design around opinions.